I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Sure, let's see.

-"Once suspected affection, a memory walked through our Kindergarten—faster marrying a sandstorm and licking the banister group.
+"A memory walked through our Kindergarten—licking the banister group.
 The pirates was pulling the network.
-In the dark back, the gluegun was only so hard as to have."
+In the dark back, the gluegun was only so heavy."

 I wonder if there's any meaning to their spine color.